reallyrehan/skintro/README.md

 # SkIntro
 Most streaming services offer a "Skip Intro" button.
 If you always press that button, this extension is for you.

+## Download
+SkIntro is now available to download from the [Google Chrome Store](https://chrome.google.com/webstore/detail/skintro/acjikceibgbijbnhfialnjhilckdajan).

 ## Description
 A lightweight Chrome extension to auto-skip Intro, Recap, and Ads on streaming services (and YouTube).
 Currently it supports the following services,